washiwashiwashi/w2022-f/README.md

 4.That the use of lego spike prime will allow it to move smoothly, probably because of the color sensor and the motor's increased performance.

+5.In addition, waste was reduced by making some parts with a 3d printer.
+The reason why only some parts were made with a 3d printer is because there are some parts that cannot be made with lego parts alone, and it is impossible to make them with lego parts alone.
+Also, to make it easier for the color sensor to read the led, a special container was made, which made it easier to read the led.

+6.